Who was Paul Klee?

 Static-Dynamic Gradation, 1923

-From 1915 onwards he began to express the most diverse subjects extracted from his imagination with abstract shapes and cheerful symbols.
+From 1915 he began to express the most diverse subjects drawn from his imagination with abstract shapes and happy symbols.
 The themes are diverse and reveal his humor and inclination towards the fantastic.
-Always concerned with the touch of words, titles played an important role in his works, establishing the perspective from which Paul Klee wanted the works to be seen, whether ironic, poetic, irreverent, expressionless or melancholy.
+Always concerned with the touch of words, titles played an important role in his works, by establishing the perspective from which Paul Klee he wanted the works to be seen, whether in an ironic, poetic, irreverent, expressionless or melancholic way.

 Ventriloquist and Crier in the Moor, 1923

 In 1920, he was invited by Walter Gropius to be a professor at the Bauhaus, a school of architecture and industrial design.
 Almost half of the approximately 10,000 jobs Paul Klee (mainly small-scale watercolors and drawings on paper) were produced during the ten years he taught at the Bauhaus.
 The themes are diverse from their concern with the relationship of colors, as seen in Static-Dynamic Gradation to your fantasies, in Ventriloquist and Crier in the Moor.
 From 1931 to 1933, he was a professor at the Academy of Fine Arts in Düsseldorf.
 When the National Socialists declared their art "degenerate" in 1933, Paul Klee returned to Switzerland.
 Personal difficulties and the growing gravity of the political situation in Europe are reflected in the somber tone of his works.
 The lines turn into black bars, the shapes have a larger scale and the colors are simple, as you can see in the painting.
 Comedians HandbillIt is Angel Applicant.